 - there is no interaction with the animals being observed;

-- there is no manipulation of the environment in any way; AND
+- there is no manipulation of the animal environment in any way; AND

-- all federal or state fish, game and wildlife laws and regulations
+- all federal and state agricultural, fish, game and wildlife laws and regulations are followed

 does NOT need to be reviewed by an SRC prior to experimentation.

 The Research Plan for a project that uses Vertebrate Animals must include the following: